owennewo/BrainyBalanceBot/README.md

 This BrainyBalanceBot is not yet brainy!

-I'm separtely working on some Machine Vision code (see MaixPy_scripts april tags) which will be running on a Maix Dock (microcontroller with OpenMV support) which will sit atop the balance bot.
+I'm separtely working on some Machine Vision code (see separate MaixPy_scripts repo and april tags script) which will be running on a Maix Dock (microcontroller with OpenMV support) which will sit atop the balance bot.

 This repo is designed to run on a nano iot 33 which is a samd21 microcontroller with esp32 side chip